Cite a Source

 Need a different style?

-The library has a manual for many citation styles, usually kept in the reference section on Library North 2, that spells out all the details and variations.
+The university library has a manual for many citation styles that spell out all the details and variations.
+At the Atlanta campus these are usually kept in the reference section on Library North 2.
 Check the library catalog for the style manual you need.

-The library provides two different citation manager programs to help you save, organize and format your citations into a bibliography.
+The library supports two different citation manager programs to help you save, organize and format your citations into a bibliography.
 Start using one of these programs early in your research process!

 |EndNote is a desktop application for Mac and Windows.
 It runs in a separate window from your browser.
 It’s free to download for GSU students, faculty and staff.
 Our EndNote guide has more details.
 (Need an EndNote “product key”?)|